Dependency Injection with .NET: the difference between the Add, TryAdd and TryAddEnumerable methods

 The answer is pretty obvious here, the endpoint will return FirstService.

-But now, do you know what will be the output if we add a second registration for the same interface?
+But now, do you know what the output will be if we add a second registration for the same interface?

 builder.Services.TryAddSingleton<IService, FirstService>();